 A biblical anthropologist will not be surprised to find that the word sakti which refers to wine in Tantric use at the harvest moon celebration in India, is the linguistic equivalent of the Falasha word sarki, which refers to the harvest moon festival in East Africa.
 Sarki also means ruler among the people of Kano (Nigeria).
 The Yoruba tell of a warrior named Bayajida who killed a snake called "Sarki" about 1,000 years ago.
 The root sar refers to rulers.
 Sar-gon means Most High King or King of Kings.
 Among the Igbo the Christ is called the "Great Serpent."
 Jesus self-identifies as such when He refers to His crucifixion as being lifted up, as Moses lifted the bronze serpent in the wilderness, and all who looked upon it were saved.
 Biblical anthropologists make connections such as these.

-The Hebrew ‘yasuah’ = salvation, corresponds to the Sanskrit words ‘asvah’, ‘asuah’ or ‘yasuah’ = salvation.
-The Hebrew root ‘thr’ = to be pure, corresponds to the Hausa/Hahm ‘toro’ = clean, and to the Tamil ‘tiru’ = holy.
-All are related to the proto-Dravidian ‘tor’ = blood.
+The Hebrew word for salvation is yasuah, which corresponds to the Sanskrit words asvah, asuah and yasuah.
+The Hebrew root thr = to be pure, corresponds to the Hausa/Hahm toro = clean, and to the Tamil tiru = holy.
+All are related to the proto-Dravidian tor = blood.

-Maps are a valuable tool for biblical anthropologists and there are many available, though the quality is not always good.
-These must be studied to identify places associated with clans and rulers and to study their proximity to related peoples.
-Significantly, the key names in Genesis do not turn up in Mesopotamia, but are found in Africa and in Canaan - Nok (Enoch), Kano (Kain), Ham, Bor'no (Land of Noah), Sheba, Terah, and the Yebu or Jebu (Jebusites).
-Elephantine, at the border between Egypt and Sudan, was known to the ancient Egyptians as Yebu, the linguistic equivalent of Jebu, and Jerusalem was a Jebusite city until the time of David.
+In addition to linguistic studies, the biblical anthropologist studies maps.
+There are many maps available, though the accuracy is not always good.
+Maps must be studied to identify places associated with clans and rulers and to study their proximity to related peoples.
+Significantly, many key names in Genesis do not turn up in Mesopotamia, but are found in Africa, Arabia, and Canaan.

-A biblical anthropologist finds anthropologically significant data in the Bible.
-With data such as I've presented, we can begin to construct a more accurate picture of Abraham and his Proto-Saharan ancestors who are listed in Genesis 4 and 5.
-We discover that there were priests O'piru, 'Apiru or Ha'biru (Hebrew) long before the time of Aaron.
-The Bible provides an enormous amount of information about these priests of the archaic world.
+A biblical anthropologist finds anthropologically significant data in the Bible which is used to construct a more accurate picture of Abraham and his Proto-Saharan ancestors who are listed in Genesis 4 and 5.
+We discover that there were ruler-priests long before the time of Aaron.
+The Bible provides an enormous amount of information about this priest caste of the archaic world.
 They are called 'Apiru, Abru, Habiru/Hapiru in ancient texts.

-The Ha'biru devotees of Horus represent a very ancient lineage of castes.
-They can be traced back to at least 5500 B.C. to Abraham's Nilo-Saharan ancestors who were cattle herders.
-One of their shrines was a Nekhen on the Nile.
+The Habiru (Hebrew) devotees of Horus represent a very ancient priest caste.
+They can be traced back to at least 4000 B.C. to one of their shrines at Nekhen on the Nile.
 The temple there is dedicated to Horus, the son of Ra, the High God.

 Another Horite shrine was Heliopolis.
 The Harris papyrus speaks of 'apriu of Re at Heliopolis, the shrine of the Sun.
 The term is related to the Akkadian word abru, meaning priest.
 Joseph married into this royal priest line when he married Asenath, the daughter of the priest of On.
 On is Heliopolis and it was one of the most prestigious shrine cities of the ancient world.

-Among Abraham's Nilo-Saharan ancestors, Hathor, the mother of Horus, conceived when she was "overshadowed" by the Sun, the emblem of Re.
+Among Abraham's Nilo-Saharan ancestors, Hathor, the mother of Horus, conceived when she was "overshadowed" by the Sun, the emblem of the High God Ra.
 This is the origin of Messianic expectation.
-The Ra-Horus-Hathor narrative is a very ancient form of the proto-Gospel, the telling forth of the appointment of the Virgin Mary who conceived by divine overshadowing, as the Angel Gabriel explained.
+The Ra-Horus-Hathor narrative is a very ancient form of the proto-Gospel.
+Hathor is an archetype who conceives by divine overshadowing, just as the Virgin Mary conceived by divine overshadowing, as the Angel Gabriel explained.

 The angel answered, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God."

 This brief overview should provide a general picture of what a biblical anthropologist does and I hope it will encourage some to consider working in this field.
 It is truly wide open and potentially very fruitful.
 This is a field in which to make your mark!
-At the rate in which archaeological discoveries are now being made in Africa and the Ancient Near East (ANE), the material evidence for Abraham's Nilotic and Proto-Saharan ancestors is falling into place.
+At the rate in which archaeological discoveries are now being made in Africa and the Ancient Near East (ANE), the material evidence for understanding the cultural context of Abraham and his ancestors is falling into place.
 Their influence on the diverse biblical populations is becoming clearer.

-Related reading: Alice C. Linsley's Research; Why Biblical Anthropology?; Biblical Anthropology is Science; The Bible and Anthropological Investigation; Who Were the Horites?; Who Were the Kushites?; The Urheimat of the Canaanite Y; Who Was Oholibamah?; Kushite Migration
+Related reading: Alice C. Linsley's Research; Why Biblical Anthropology?; Biblical Anthropology is Science; The Bible and Anthropological Investigation; Who Were the Horites?; Who Were the Kushites?; The Urheimat of the Canaanite Y; Kushite Migration